 Well, glad you asked!
 You’ll have to think about how you want your world to be in regard to the concepts above.
 But you know what the good news is?
 World Anvil makes worldbuilding a breeze, and this is no exception!
 The new world meta feature not only lets you integrate this meta-information with your World Anvil project, but it also walks you through the process.
 It’s divided into prompts to break up the text, and it has great examples for each and every part!
 You can also display this information publicly to your readers, but this is completely optional!

 Getting to the world meta page is simple.
-Just go to your world Dashboard and find the “world meta” box in the right column.
-Click the Get Started now button and you’re all set for this new meta adventure!
+Just find the “i” icon at the bottom of the left sidebar, click it, and you’re all set for this new meta adventure!

 If you want to see an example of a meta page on World Anvil, take a look at SolatCat02’s Fillimet one!
 It’s concise but goes deep into each section, giving you a clear image of what this world is like!